gcallah/BookReviews/mitchell.md

 ---

-Mark Mitchell has written a brief and interesting book arguing that the widespread ownership of productive property is an essential support for political liberty.
+Mark Mitchell has written a brief and interesting book arguing that the widespread ownership of productive property (what economists would call "capital goods") is an essential support for political liberty.
 As he puts it: "The thesis of this book is simple: democracy without private property is fundamentally unstable and will not survive."
 (14) (On this point, I wish Mitchell had addressed Plato's case that democracy, even